ballerina-platform/ballerina-lang/docs/language-server/CompilerPluginCompletions.md

 - `priority`: The priority of this item defines the order in which the items are shown to the user.
 If the priority is high the item will be shown before the item will be grouped at the top of the completion item list.

+- `additionalTextEdits`: An optional array of additional text edits that are applied when selecting this completion.

 ## Example
 We are going to develop a package called `lstest/package_comp_plugin_with_completions`.
 We will develop a compiler plugin called `SampleCompilerPluginWithCompletionProvider` with this package.